 National Student Speech Language and Hearing Association (NSSLHA)

 NSSLHA benefits its members by continually improving its support, promotion, and advocacy of the highest quality preparation of professionals in audiology, speech-language pathology, and speech and hearing science.
 Members also work to promote and heighten awareness of communications and disorders to the community.

-The purpose of the organization is to network with different health professionals in the community, and to gain knowledge of how to apply to health-related universities.
+Pre-Health Club helps students network with different health professionals in the community and get support and knowledge on how to apply to health-related universities.

 Public Health Club